dankilman/clue/docs/getting_started.rst

 ``clue apply``
 ^^^^^^^^^^^^^^
-The first command you should run after your done editing the ``inputs.yaml`` file
+The first command you should run after you're done editing the ``inputs.yaml`` file is:
-is:

 .. code-block:: sh